Multilingual eDiscovery Translation Services

-We’ve blogged about the need for professional legal translation services during foreign language document review.
+We’ve blogged about the need for professional legal translation services during foreign language document review and the importance of accurate legal translations of discovery interrogatories.
 In the digital age, our electronic footprints are everywhere.
-We use social media , such as Facebook and Twitter.
+We use social media, such as Facebook and Twitter.
 We send emails.
 We purchase books, movies and wall art paintings online.
 Our browser tracks our website history.
 Needless to say, this has changed the nature of discovery for attorneys.
 Discovery is no longer limited to depositions, business correspondence on letterhead and contracts in a file.
 Discovery in the digital age involves searching a large part of the digital landscape.

 The Rules of Discovery in the Digital Context

 The Federal Rules of Civil Procedure establish the rules and regulations for electronic discovery.
 The court allows parties in a case to balance the need for information with the cost and burden associated with electronic discovery.
 Most rules on discovery were developed at the turn of the century when manual typewriters and U.S. mail were the primary method of correspondence.
 Documents were stored in desks, metal filing cabinets or cardboard boxes.

 In 1970, seeing that the legal profession needed some direction at the dawn of the Digital Age, the Supreme Court modified the rules of discovery.
 The court ruled that: “The inclusive description of ‘documents’ is revised to accord with changing technology.
 It makes clear that (the rule) applies to electronic data compilations from which information can be obtained only with the use of (these) devices …”

 The court ruled that the same weight and authority given to print discovery also applies to electronic items.
 Electronic discovery could include spreadsheets, emails, computer backup files and word processing files.
 The rules were updated in 2006, adding a new word used by the American legal community – electronically stored information or ESI.